CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > Adding a Security Policy https://security.metacpan.org/docs/
 > (version 0.1.3).

+### Links from other module documentation

+If the module documentation or `README` has a section on reporting bugs, then wording should be added that refers users to the security policy, for example (in POD):

+    =head2 Reporting Security Vulnerabilities

+    Security issues should not be reported on the bugtracker website.
+    Please see F<SECURITY-POLICY.md> for instructions how to report security vulnerabilities

 ## How to report a security vulnerability

 At the bare minimum, it should provide a current package maintainer's